Moka's Fabulous Adventures!

 Moka's Fabulous Adventures!
 (Moka) is a French animated television series created by Andres Fernandez and Maxence Sani.
 The series was produced by Xilam Animation with the participation of Gulli and Super RTL and premiered on 4 January 2020.

 Plot

-Moka, the King of the Savannah's son, a naive and reckless little crocodile, leaves home one day to go explore his vast kingdom.
-Cherry, a brave rhinoceros from the Royal Guard, is sent along to insure his protection.
-But much to her despair, Moka's insatiable curiosity and impulsive behavior are constantly getting them into trouble!
+Moka, the King of the Savannah's son, a naive and reckless little crocodile, leaves home one day to go explore his kingdom.
+Cherry, a brave rhinoceros from the Royal Guard, is sent along to ensure his protection.
+But much to her despair, Moka's curiosity and impulsive behavior repeatedly get them into trouble.